 There are of course various sub-categories of project management, such as risk management or scheduling, but project managers can succeed by mastering the skills necessary to perform well in these five main areas.
 In addition, industry experience will give them the practical skills they need to deal with projects going off course or over budget, as well as dealing with team members.

 If you are considering furthering your career in project management, then you would benefit greatly from taking some of the courses offered by Parallel Project Training.
 Our unique Parallel Learning System combines various educational approaches to ensure that our students achieve high levels of success in their project management careers.
 Students can learn on their own through podcasts, study guides, or e-learning.
 They can also meet with supervisors face-to-face for any help they might need.
 Our course leaders are trained and certified product managers with extensive industry experience.
 We also offer tailored workshops and training for both individuals and corporate groups.
-Parallel Project Training also offers training and testing for several different project management qualifications, including APM Fundamentals Qualifications, APM PFQ, APM PMQ, and PMP Certification.
+Parallel Project Training also offers training and testing for several different project management qualifications, including APM Fundamentals Qualifications, APM PFQ, APM PMQ, (previously known as the APMP qualification) and PMP Certification.
 If you are ready to take your project management career to the next level, contact Parallel Project Training today and start making yourself a vital asset to any business.